alexr415/438-project-1-gorup-10/README.md

 ## Conclusion

 - How successful was the project?
-  - Think in terms of what did you set out to do and what actually got done?

 - What was the largest victory?

 - Final assessment of the project